 - -- Optional.
 Description for the new backup profile.
 Default: "New backup profile". description=DESCRIPTION - -- Optional.
 Should the new backup profile have a one-click backup icon?
 Default: 1 quickicon=QUICKICON - -- Optional.
 The format for the response.
-Use JSON to get a JSON-parseable numeric ID of the format=FORMAT new backup profile.
+Use JSON to get a JSON-parseable numeric ID of the new format=FORMAT backup profile.
 Values: text, json